 The most obvious way to implement our approach is to transform expressions as previously described and give the result to a compiler.
-The combinators $A, \Omega, ...$ are compiled like other functions and the reconstruction is naturally implemented by closure building.
+The combinators $\mathbf{A}, \Omega, \ldots$ are compiled like other functions and the reconstruction is naturally implemented by closure building.
 However, with compilers which already integrate a cps conversion, a more efficient way would be to directly use the cps phase.
 This is less trivial since the following steps expect only cps expressions and we have to introduce special combinators which are not in cps.
-One solution is to implement those combinators by hand and the compiler can use them as primitive functions.
+One solution is to implement those combinators by hand so that the compiler uses them like primitive functions.
 We plan such an integration in our cps-based compiler.
 Further work is still needed on different extensions: